Image by _snapp via Flickr

 Now Select Layout > Send to Back and don't deselect the button anymore.
 The Button is now behind everything else you are showing.

-⌘1 and change the type to Custom.
+Press ⌘1 and change the type to Custom.

 You now have an invisible button in you back layer.
 Only thing missing now is to connect the Did touch up inside event to the action backgroundClick and you're done.